Constructing the Cleve Hill Substation

 National Grid Compound

-A 400kV compound is now complete and operated by National Grid.
+A 400kV compound was built and is operated by National Grid.
 It consists of:

 - An overhead line landing compound, where one circuit of the overhead power line was brought down to two steel lattice gantries.
 This connection from the substation to the national transmission system was completed in September 2011.